Flame Cap 'Algorithm' Panel Kiln

 Standard outer dimensions of the panels, sides and ends, are practical since standard sized sheet metal sheets are readily available and should work exceptionally well with the standard Ozzie (or larger) pallet for logistics.
 It will also standardise easy volume calculations, whether it be manual or AI.
 Every other aspect of the Algorithm is open to design interpretation, testing and development eg. steel, panel bracing, handles and legs/supports.

-Basically, a decentralised manufacturing Industry 4.0 concept - except, it would be artisanal manufacturing (as opposed to 3D printing) around the world (local jobs, low logistics C footprint) with initially a non-commercial Creative Commons license used until an 'appropriate' (eg. cutting, folding & welding) and 'standard' (eg. outer panel dimensions and 'Object detection' reference points) kiln design is engineered that can be built in most places, is steel agnostic, and can be integrated with the CRM idea mentioned below.
+Basically, a decentralised manufacturing Industry 4.0 concept - except, it would be artisanal manufacturing (as opposed to 3D printing) around the world (local jobs, low logistics C footprint) with initially a non-commercial Creative Commons license used until an 'appropriate' (eg. cutting, folding & welding) and 'standard' (eg. outer panel dimensions and 'Object detection' reference points) kiln design is engineered that can be built in most places, is steel agnostic, and can be integrated with a CRM platform.
 If we get that far, then the license will be reviewed, possibly using a commercial Creative Commons license for the kiln.

 Logistics